ncatlab/nlab-content/pages/1/1/1/2/2111/content.md

 * F. A. Berezin, _Quantization_, Math.
 USSR Izv., 8 (1974), 1109-1163.
 MR 0395610 (52:16404)

-* M. Spera, _On a generalized uncertainty principle, coherent states and the moment map_, J. of Geometry and Physics 12 (1993) 165-182.
+* [[Mauro Spera]], _On a generalized uncertainty principle, coherent states and the moment map_, J. of Geometry and Physics 12 (1993) 165-182.

 * Enrico Onofri, _A note on coherent state representations of Lie groups_, J. Math.
 Phys. __16__:5, 1087-1089, may 1975.

 * for physical aspects [wikipedia:Coherent_state](https://en.wikipedia.org/wiki/Coherent_state).

-* V. V. Kisil, _Integral representations and coherent states_,
-Bulletin of the Belgian Mathematical Society, v.
-2 (1995), No 5, pp. 529-540.
+* V. V. Kisil, _Integral representations and coherent states_, Bulletin of the Belgian Mathematical Society, v.
+2 (1995), No 5, 529--540.

 * Thomas Appl,  Diethard H Schiller, _Generalized hypergeometric coherent states_, J. Phys A37:7 (2004) 2731 [doi](https://doi.org/10.1088/0305-4470/37/7/015)
-* M. Spera, _On Kahlerian coherent states_, in Proc.
+* [[Mauro Spera]], _On Kahlerian coherent states_, in Proc.
 Int.
 Conf. on Geometry, Integrability and Quantization 241-256, Institute of Biophysics and Biomedical Engineering, Bulg.
 Acad.
 Sci.
 2000.
 * Rukmini Dey, Kohinoor Ghosh, Pullback coherent and squeezed states and quantization, [arXiv:2108.08082](https://arxiv.org/abs/2108.08082)
 * JP Antoine, F. Bagarello, JP Gazeau (eds) Coherent States and Their Applications.
 Springer Proceedings in Physics 205

+Projection valued measures are central objects in the theory of (general) [[coherent state]]s.

+* Syed Twareque Ali, Jean-Pierre Antoine, Jean-Pierre Gazeau, _Coherent states, wavelets and their generalizations_, Graduate Texts in Contemporary Physics.
+Springer 2000

 Coherent states can be generalized to [[noncommutative geometry]], most notably for [[quantum groups]]: